emer/emergent/econfig/README.md

     + `cfg.Defaults()` -- sets hard-coded defaults -- user should define and call this method first.
 It is better to use the `def:` field tag however because it then shows in `-h` or `--help` usage and in the [GoGi](https://github.com/goki/gi) GUI.
     + `econfig.Config(cfg, "config.toml")` -- sets config values according to the standard order, with given file name specifying the default config file name.

 * Has support for nested `Include` paths, which are processed in the natural deepest-first order.
 The processed `Config` struct field will contain a list of all such files processed.
 Config must implement the `IncludesPtr() *[]string` method which satisfies the `Includer` interface, and returns a pointer to an `Includes []string` field containing a list of config files to include.
+The default `IncludePaths` includes current dir (`.`) and `configs` directory, which is recommended location to store different configs.

 * Order of setting in `econfig.Config`:
     + Apply any `def:` field tag default values.